hardliner66/git-clone-here/README.md

 Allows even easier cloning for windows users

 - adds Git Clone Here to context menu
-- gets repo link from clipboard
+- auto open and execute git clone with repo from clipboard

 ## Open the .reg file and it's ready to use!